TheOdinProject/curriculum/foundations/installations/installations.md

    ![The error shows up on the right side of the VirtualBox window and can be a little differently worded.](./installations/imgs/09_virtualization_error.png)

 It means you have to [enable virtualization in your computer’s BIOS/UEFI settings](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/7/html/virtualization_deployment_and_administration_guide/sect-troubleshooting-enabling_intel_vt_x_and_amd_v_virtualization_hardware_extensions_in_bios).
 [Alternative set of instructions](https://2nwiki.2n.cz/pages/viewpage.action?pageId=75202968).
 If you have an AMD CPU, you're probably looking for something called `SVM` to enable, for Intel CPUs, `Intel Virtualization Technology`.
 The error should tell you what it is looking for.
-After you deal with it, just **Start** the machine and let things happen, you'll now that the process has finished when you see a login screen:
+After you deal with it, just **Start** the machine and let things happen, you'll know that the process has finished when you see a login screen:

    ![You can already make your VM full screen or just maximize the window.](./installations/imgs/10_login_screen.png)